apache/tvm/docs/install/from_source.rst

 Our goal is to build the shared libraries:

-- On Linux the target library are `libtvm.so, libtvm_topi.so`
+- On Linux the target library are `libtvm.so`
-- On macOS the target library are `libtvm.dylib, libtvm_topi.dylib`
+- On macOS the target library are `libtvm.dylib`
-- On Windows the target library are `libtvm.dll, libtvm_topi.dll`
+- On Windows the target library are `libtvm.dll`

 .. code:: bash